lguirola/sta663-Final-Project/code-conventions.md

 ### First Rule: readable code with doctrings and detailed comments

 We both strongly agree that readablity is so important that it has everything to do with our developing efficiency.
 Thus,

+#### for file/library/package/module: lowercase name with maybe underscore
+''Modules should have short, all-lowercase names.
+Underscores can be used in the module name if it improves readability.''

 #### for scripts: sections
 We define sections in a script to demonstrate what to do, how to do and maybe why to do so.
 For example, if in Spyder, we can do